mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 for a gun or a spare power pack for an energy weapon.

 Melee Weapons
-Melee weapons are a symbol of status among the Imperium’s nobility, but they also serve a useful purpose in boarding actions.
+Melee weapons are a symbol of status among the Imperium's nobility, but they also serve a useful purpose in boarding actions.
 When attempting to capture an enemy vessel, a sword is much less likely to cause signifi cant damage to vulnerable systems or cause a